CottonPajamas/Giphie-Angular/README.md

 <br /><br /><br />
 Setting up the Angular application

-1. Ensure that the appropriate java SDK is used in your IDE.<br />
+1. Ensure that the appropriate java SDK is used in your IDE.

-2. Create the required database by importing the .sql file located in the 'myDatabase' folder to your mysql database.<br />
+2. Create the required database by importing the .sql file located in the 'myDatabase' folder to your mysql database.

-3. Deploy your server.<br />
+3. Deploy your server.

 <br /><br /><br />